 Drink by the River

 There is plenty to do in Malacca and this is not an exhaustive list.
-But if you are limited to 24 hours the definite head straight for the Malacca night market… happy eating and shopping!
+But if you are limited to 24 hours then you must head straight for the Malacca night market… happy eating and shopping!